 Kentucky is transitioning from an economy based on coal and agriculture.
 It is necessary to set up an infrastructure for new ventures that both urban and rural communities can participate in.
-With personnel from the University of Kentucky, the Kentucky Cabinet for Economic Development, Bit Source, Tri-ED, Logan Aluminum, Centre College, and the Future of Work in Kentucky Initiative, REAP Team Kentucky is uniquely suited to take on this challenge.
+With personnel from the University of Kentucky, the Kentucky Cabinet for Economic Development, Bit Source, Tri-ED, Logan Aluminum, Shaping Our Appalachian Region (SOAR), Centre College, and the Future of Work in Kentucky Initiative, REAP Team Kentucky is uniquely suited to take on this challenge.

 Innovation Ecosystem Stakeholder Model

 Champion Economic Development Extension Specialist, University of Kentucky CEDIK

 Senior Vice President, Tri-ED

 Executive Director of the Office of Entrepreneurship, Kentucky Cabinet for Economic Development

 Director, Community and Economic Development Initiative of Kentucky & Professor of Agricultural Economics: University of Kentucky